theturboturnip/harper/packages/web/src/routes/docs/integrations/neovim/+page.md

 ## Installation

-How you choose to install `harper-ls` depends on your use-case.
-For Neovim, we only directly support usage through [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#harper_ls) and installation via [`mason.nvim`](https://mason-registry.dev/registry/list?search=harper-ls).
-However, you can also [install it separately](./language-server#Installation) and set it up yourself if you wish.
+`harper-ls` can be installed with [`mason.nvim`](https://mason-registry.dev/registry/list?search=harper-ls) or via any of our other [supported installation methods](./language-server#Installation).
+[Neovim supports language servers out-of-the-box](https://neovim.io/doc/user/lsp.html), but for ease of use, we suggest using `harper-ls` through [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/tree/master).

 ## Configuration

-Below is an example config where everything is set to their default values:
+Below is an example config using nvim-lspconfig where everything is set to their default values:

 ```lua
 lspconfig.harper_ls.setup {